 At Columbia, I aim to empower my peers to be a learner and teacher at the same time, giving them a platform to share their knowledge, highlighting the success we can achieve through learning from others.

+Notes: I think this is ok!

 Why are you interested in attending Columbia University?
 We encourage you to consider the aspect(s) that you find unique and compelling about Columbia.
 (200 words or fewer)*